Marcia McNutt: Family and education

+McNutt is a National Association of Underwater Instructors (NAUI)-certified scuba diver and trained in underwater demolition and explosives handling with the Underwater Demolition Team (UDT) of the United States Navy and the United States Navy SEALs.

-Marcia Kemper McNutt was married first to Marcel Hoffmann, who died in 1988.
+Marcia Kemper McNutt's first husband Marcel Hoffmann Jr died in 1988.
 They had three daughters: Meredith McNutt Hoffmann and identical twins Dana and Ashley Hoffmann.
 Ashley Hoffmann was "Miss Rodeo California" in 2009.
 Marcia McNutt is also a horse enthusiast and enjoys barrel racing on her mare Lulu.

 McNutt is one of six women scientists featured in the 1995 PBS (WGBH-TV) series, "Discovering Women."
 How she excelled in science with a household of young daughters and the help of housekeeper Ann and her daughter is described by Jocelyn Steinke in "A portrait of a woman as a scientist: breaking down barriers created by gender-role stereotypes".

+In 1994, McNutt was one of 16 women faculty in the School of Science at MIT who drafted and co-signed a letter to then-Dean of Science Robert Birgeneau (later Chancellor of UC Berkeley), launching a campaign to highlight and challenge gender discrimination at MIT.

 McNutt and Ian Young, an MBARI ship's captain, were married in 1996.